digitarhythm/enforceGamepad/README.md

 analog = pad.analog
 ```
 With "buttons", "axes" and "analog" you can get the state of the button, the state of the four-way key, and the state of the analog stick.
-(In the XBOX 360 controller, the "RT" and "LT" buttons also return analog values)
+(In the XBOX360 controller, the "RT" and "LT" buttons also return analog values)

 ## Correspondence table
-The name of the key conforms to XBOX 360 controller.
+The name of the key conforms to XBOX360 controller.

 **Buttons**